 A great advantage for beginners is that most themes nowadays (Folie too) come with many demos pre-built.

-This means that the developer of theme has created several versions of how this theme can be customized, in form of complete websites.
-So you can simply choose which demo do you like and install it.
+This means that the developer of the theme has created several versions of how this theme can be customized, in form of complete websites.
+So you can simply choose which demo you like and install it.